Alexis Haines

-Alexis Christine Haines (née Neiers; born June 20, 1991) is a member of the "Bling Ring" and a former television personality.
+Alexis Christine Haines (née Neiers; born June 20, 1991) is a member of the Bling Ring and a former television personality.
 At the age of 18, she was arrested for her involvement in a string of burglaries that targeted the homes of multiple celebrities.
 Haines served one month of a six-month sentence after her conviction for one count of first degree residential burglary.

 Haines starred in the reality television show Pretty Wild, but her struggles with addiction and the aftermath of being a part of the "Bling Ring" ended her Hollywood career goals.
 She got sober when she was 19, and started utilizing her platform to help others with drug problems, including becoming a columnist for Vice.
 Haines began hosting the podcast Recovering From Reality in 2019.

 Involvement in the "Bling Ring"

 On November 16, 2009, Haines pleaded no contest to burglary charges stemming from her involvement with the Hollywood "Bling Ring" burglaries.
 The burglars had robbed the homes of celebrities including Orlando Bloom, Lindsay Lohan, Rachel Bilson, and Paris Hilton.
 Haines claimed to have been drunk during the burglary of Bloom's house, and "not sure what was going on".
 Co-defendant Nick Prugo recalled a different version of events, saying that Haines was fully aware a burglary was taking place, and is seen walking into the Bloom residence on security surveillance footage.
-A search of the Haines' household turned up a Marc Jacobs handbag belonging to Bilson and a Chanel necklace belonging to Lohan.
+A search of Haines' household turned up a Marc Jacobs handbag belonging to Bilson and a Chanel necklace belonging to Lohan.
 Haines initially denied the items were stolen.
+Haines claimed she was only involved in one robbery.

 It appeared Haines was arrested on the set of reality show Pretty Wild, during the taping of the pilot episode, but she and her mother revealed in the 2022 Netflix three-part docuseries The Real Bling Ring: Hollywood Heist that the arrest had occurred off-camera.
 Instead, the scene that aired on the show was a fabrication carried out by E!'s production crew.
 Haines also admitted that she was one of the tipsters who implicated Prugo in the security footage that aired on TMZ.